Gender, Tech Jobs, and Hidden Biases that Make a Difference

 A briefing paper prepared by Koji Chavez, Indiana University, for the Council on Contemporary Families’ Gender Matters Online Symposium (.pdf).

 In 2014, leading high technology companies in Silicon Valley began releasing the gender breakdowns of their technical and leadership positions.
 First Google, then LinkedIn, and then Yahoo, and so on.
 The numbers revealed what we all expected: Women are vastly underrepresented in many of these organizations’ technical and leadership roles.
-But focusing on the gender composition of employees or among new hires is just the first step in understanding how gender “works” at work and how to address it.
+This bias also seems to leak through into interim executive roles in the marketing industry.
+That being said, focusing on the gender composition of employees or among new hires is just the first step in understanding how gender “works” at work and how to address it.
 Here I want to highlight a few nuanced ways in which gender plays out in the hiring process.

 What do we already know about gender and hiring?